 Mamie Gateaux, 66 Rue du Cherche-Midi, 75006

-This tea room which translates to “Granny Cakes” is best known for their pies and everything flaky.
-The ambiance is old-school and a bit rustic, with a bare bones paper menu.
+This tea room which translates to “Granny Cakes” is best known for its pies and everything flaky.
+The ambiance is old-school and a bit rustic, with a bare-bones paper menu.
 Their hot chocolate is also a creamy sensation with locals and tourists alike, who love to pair it with one of their more simple cakes.
 Wrap us up in pastry puff and ship us off to France!

 Stohrer, 51 Rue Montorgueil, 75002

 In a city packed with patisseries, Stohrer is officially the oldest bakery in Paris, having first opened its doors in 1730.
 An icon of French traditions, their pastry “Puit d’Amour” tops puff pastry with vanilla bourbon cream and a delectable caramel glaze.
 Old fashioned, but don’t knock what’s worked for years.